-Baked brandied cranberries sauce is a lovely and super easy recipe to make for Thanksgiving.
+Baked brandied cranberry sauce is a lovely and super easy recipe to make for Thanksgiving.
 You will never buy canned cranberries anymore!

-A few years ago, I received a jar of these baked brandied cranberries sauce from my good friend, Audrey.
-Audrey “adopted” me a long time ago, when I arrived to United States.
+A few years ago, I received a jar of these baked brandied cranberry sauce from my good friend, Audrey.
+Audrey "adopted" me a long time ago, when I arrived in the United States.

 She shared with me, over the years, many of her favorite recipes for the holidays.
-Some of these recipes also became part of my Thanksgiving collection that we cherish and love so much.
+Some of these recipes also became part of my Thanksgiving collection, which we cherish and love so much.

-As I do not like to use a lot of cans and processed ingredients in my cooking, the idea of using a can of cranberries for Thanksgiving did not seat well with me.
+As I do not like to use a lot of cans and processed ingredients in my cooking, the idea of using a can of cranberries for Thanksgiving did not sit well with me.

 Since I received this recipe from my good friend, I incorporated it into my growing recipe collection for Thanksgiving.
 It is a lovely and super easy recipe to make.